rayhamo98/creating-vehicle/README.md

-you can start the application by following these steps. opne the application opne the terminal type NPM run start after you can contiune with opetions you see on there.
+you can start the application by following these steps. opne the application opne the terminal type NPM i if you dont have it. type NPM run start after you can contiune with opetions you see on there.